-- Internal radiation therapy.
+Internal radiation therapy.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-Internal radiation therapy involves tiny pellets or rods containing radioactive materials that are surgically implanted in or near the cancer site.
+Tiny pellets or rods containing radioactive materials are surgically implanted in or near the cancer site.
 The implant is left in place for several days while the person stays in the hospital.

 Radiation therapy may be the main treatment for oral cavity cancer, or it can be used after surgery to destroy small areas of cancer that could not be removed.

 Before beginning radiation treatment for any head and neck cancer, people should receive a thorough examination from a dentist with experience treating people with head and neck cancer.
 Since radiation therapy can cause tooth decay, damaged teeth may need to be removed.
 Often, tooth decay can be prevented by proper treatment from a dentist before beginning treatment.
 Learn more about dental and oral health .